-MSME-Development Institute, formerly known as SISI is an organ of the O\o the Development Commissioner, (MSME), New Delhi, in the state of Gujarat.
-The office of DC (MSME), known as MSME-DO is an apex body & is the nodal agency for formulating, coordinating, monitoring the Policies and Programmes for promotion and development of Micro, Small & Medium Enterprises in the country.
-The MSME-DI, Ahmedabad provides wide range of Extension Services to the Micro & Small Scale Sector in the state of Gujarat through main Institute at Ahmedabad and two Branch Institutes located at Rajkot & Silvassa.
+Formerly known as SISI is an organ of the Development Commissioner, (MSME), New Delhi, in the state of Gujarat.
+The office of DC (MSME), known as MSME-DO is an apex body & is the nodal agency for formulating, coordinating, monitoring the policies and programmes for promotion and development of Micro, Small & Medium Enterprises in the country.
+The MSME-DI, Ahmedabad provides wide range of Extension Services to the micro & small scale sector in the state of Gujarat through main Institute at Ahmedabad and two Branch Institutes located at Rajkot & Silvassa.

-MSMED ACT 2006:
+MSMED ACT 2006